Mohamed Nasheed: Trials

 Amnesty International's Asia-Pacific Director Richard Bennett said: "Amnesty International condemns the conviction of Mohamed Nasheed to 13 years in jail by judges who were state witnesses during an earlier investigation of this case.
 This trial has been flawed from start to finish, and the conviction is unsound."

 On 16 January 2016, Nasheed, following foreign pressure, was granted permission to leave for the UK by the Maldivian Government to undergo a spinal surgery.
 According to a statement by the Ministry of Foreign Affairs, Nasheed "was granted permission under the condition to serve the remainder of the sentence upon return to the Maldives after surgery".
 While in London, Nasheed, with the support of lawyer Amal Clooney, has vocally drawn attention to the Maldives' democratic shortcomings.
 The former president requested an additional 60-day leave extension that was temporarily rejected by the Maldivian authorities.
 Nasheed contended that a state-owned company once led by Maldives President Abdulla Yameen sold nearly $300 million worth of oil to Myanmar's military dictatorship in the early 2000s; with nearly half the money disappearing.
 In May 2016, the U.K. government granted Nasheed political refugee status.

 On 26 November 2018, the Supreme Court of the Maldives overturned Nasheed's sentence, saying that he had been charged wrongfully and the case against him should have not gone to trial.
 It had previously upheld the conviction in 2016, during the Yameen administration.

 Speaker of the People's Majlis

 On 28 May 2019, Nasheed was elected as Speaker of the People's Majlis, the legislative body of the Maldives, with 67 votes in favour.

 Due to pandemic restrictions in 2020, Nasheed oversaw a transition to online parliamentary sessions from March through May.
 The "Virtual Chamber" setup allowed all MPs to participate remotely, with parliamentary media staff hosting the livestream.

+On 13 November 2023, Nasheed resigned from his position as Parliament Speaker due to his impeachment vote taking its place.